uabrc/uabrc.github.io/docs/data_management/tutorial/globus_group_tutorial.md

 1. **A Globus Account**: You must have a Globus account associated with UAB.
 There is a guide on how to do this here(./globus_individual_tutorial.md#how-do-you-get-on-globus)
 1. **Membership of UAB High Assurance (HA) Subscription**: You must be added to the UAB High Assurance (HA) subscription group.
 Send an email to UAB IT support: <askIT@uab.edu> to approve and verify your inclusion in UAB's HA subscription group.

-## Configuring and Sharing a Collection for Your Endpoint
+## How Do I Share a Collection with Others?

 1. Navigate to the Globus Web App, and authenticate with your credentials.
 When you are logged in, click on "Collections".